In a town that bikes diamonds, skis powder, and fly fishes, it may come as no surprise that once a year, we also run our balls.

 Allow us to explain.

-A Miners’ History
+A Miner's History

 In 1898 our historic miners poked their heads above ground, 30 years after the first ore was spotted, for a day filled with celebration, fresh air, and if for no other reason - to spot their shadows.
 Miner’s Day was born, and more than a century later, Park City continues to honor its hardworking history with an annual lineup of events from parades, to music, to mining demonstrations, to The Running of the Balls.

-September 2, 2024 marks the 126th annual Miner’s Day.
+September 1st, 2025 marks Park City's annual Miner’s Day.

 The history of Park City’s heritage is alive and well, visible throughout town, between the aspens, and depending on the season, from a single-track or ski run.
 Where 300 mines once operated, 20 historic structures remain.
 Many of them require donations, time, and a passion for our past to rehabilitate.

-Rusted, shabby, sealed, and boarded, the old mines of yesterday, from Comstock Mine to Ontario Mine, to Silver King and Jupiter, these structures remain rooted to their posts as the echoing calls of a once lit match, snuffed out in 1982 by Park City’s greatest resource – snow.
+Rusted, shabby, sealed, and boarded, the old mines of yesterday, from Comstock Mine to Ontario Mine, to Silver King and Jupiter, these structures remain rooted to their posts as the echoing calls of a once lit match, snuffed out in 1982 by Park City’s greatest resource—snow.

 We’re a town proud of our tunnels and homes, our aged-wood and rusting roofs, with preservation committees, year-round historic tours, dedicated mascots, and the annual Miner’s Day bacchanal.